-"The Hartford Times says that Gov. Dutton, on taking the chair of the Know Nothing Convention, made a few remarks, in which he said that "the more be reflected the more he ism in Europe-were met and put down, we er continued, saying that the foreign element in our population was a BRUTAL, unenlightened, IGNORANT agency.'
-This must have been very gratifying to the Fremont German Club, Sir :- In compliance with your request, I which the Courant claims exists in Hartford .-
+"The Hartford Times says that Gov. Dutton, on taking the chair of the Know Nothing Convention, made a few remarks, in which he said that "the more be reflected the more he became convinced that unless the foreigners among us-the agents and auxiliaries of despotism in Europe-were met and put down, we were no longer safe.'
+[Applause.]
+The speaker continued, saving that the foreign element in our population was a BRUTAL, unenlightened, IGNORANT agency.'
+This must have been very gratifying to the Fremont German Club.
+Sin:-In compliance with your request, I which the Courant claims exists in Hartford.-forward to you a copy of the bill of sale from Where is Ole Bull?
+Where is Hoffman? where